bharathgs/Awesome-pytorch-list/README.md

 143. [EfficientNet PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch): It contains an op-for-op PyTorch reimplementation of EfficientNet, along with pre-trained models and examples.
 144. [PyTorch/XLA](https://github.com/pytorch/xla): PyTorch/XLA is a Python package that uses the XLA deep learning compiler to connect the PyTorch deep learning framework and Cloud TPUs.
 145. [webdataset](https://github.com/tmbdev/webdataset): WebDataset is a PyTorch Dataset (IterableDataset) implementation providing efficient access to datasets stored in POSIX tar archives.
+146. [volksdep](https://github.com/Media-Smart/volksdep): volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.

 ## Tutorials, books, & examples